 By the way, if you don’t have one yet, this article is worth a read ...

 As a real estate investor, you may have many properties that you will pass on to your heirs.
 The living trust can help you ensure a seamless transition upon your passing.
 A living trust is an estate planning tool.
 It may be helpful to think of the revocable living trust as a large lockbox that holds your assets.
 The trust’s “job” is to hold title for the properties.
 Estate planning attorneys use living trusts as a way to avoid probate court.

 When a living trust is created, a trustee will be named to control the assets for you.
 You can think of your trustee as the person who has the key to your “lockbox.”
 Your role is simply to be the beneficiary of your trust.
 You may direct your trustee to buy, sell, or transfer assets into or out of the trust.

 The will may be the most widely recognized estate planning tool, but a living trust is far superior to a will alone.
 Wills would have to go through probate court, which means your grieving loved ones would be navigating a maze of red tape before receiving anything from the estate.

-he added benefit of keeping the value of the home out of the taxable portion of your estate.
+The living trust ensures that your property is not lost or diminished in value, which are both highly likely occurrences if the properties are caught in probate court.
+It has the added benefit of keeping the value of the home out of the taxable portion of your estate.